 I've been meaning to post these cupcakes I made for Caitlin's 4th birthday back in October.
 Disney Princesses are still a big thing in our house.
 We met almost all of the princesses at Disney World back in March and this year for her birthday, we got a group together and went to Disney on Ice and saw most of them there again!
 Before the show, we went out for pizza and had these for dessert.
 The girls loved them!

 I saw them on Pinterest and like most other projects I tend to love and choose, they do take a bit of time.
 But, the technique is easy enough for anyone and look how cute they are!
 First, I started out by finding images of the princesses.
 You can do the same through Google.
 Then, I sized each princess proportionately to fit on top of the cupcakes and printed them on cardstock.
 They ended up being about 3 inches high and 1.5-2 inches wide depending on the princess.
-Feel free to contact me if you need help with this part.
-I bet I can save you some time. :)

 I made the toppers about a week in advance.
 I did 2 dozen cupcakes and the finished all of the cutting while catching up on DVR.
 I taped the topper to a flat toothpick and kept them in a Ziploc bag until it was time to bake and decorate.